juliourena/Labs/README.md

 ## Hack Them All Step by Steps

-To complete the lab setup you will need to complete 2 manual process:
+Before you move to replicate the attack, you need to:
-* Install on WS-01 Office for the 1st step of Initial Access (Phishing received in Outlook).
+* Install on WS-01 Office for the 1st step of Initial Access (Phishing received in Outlook/Word).

 ### History:
 	1. Initial Access - lewen get phished and the attacker get command and control over WS-01 PC.